zowe/zowe-cli/packages/imperative/README.md

 > [!NOTE]
 > To build and install the test CLIs used by the integration tests:
-1. `node scripts/sampleCliTool.js build`
+> 1. `node scripts/sampleCliTool.js build`
-2. `node scripts/sampleCliTool.js install`
+> 2. `node scripts/sampleCliTool.js install`

 ### Sample Applications

 We provide a sample plug-in that you can use to get started developing your own plug-ins.
 See the [Zowe CLI Sample Plug-in](https://github.com/zowe/zowe-cli-sample-plugin).

 ## Documentation
-We provide documentation that describes how to define commands, work with user profiles, and more!
-For more information, see the [Imperative CLI Framework wiki](https://github.com/zowe/imperative/wiki).
+For historic documentation that describes how to define commands, work with user profiles, and more, see [Imperative CLI Framework wiki](https://github.com/zowe/imperative/wiki).

 ## Contribute
-For information about how you can contribute code to Imperative CLI Framework, see [CONTRIBUTING](CONTRIBUTING.md).
+For information about how you can contribute code to Imperative CLI Framework, see [CONTRIBUTING](../../CONTRIBUTING.md).

 ## Submit an Issue
-To report a bug or request an enhancement, please [submit an issue](https://github.com/zowe/imperative/issues/new/choose).
+To report a bug or request an enhancement, please [submit an issue](https://github.com/zowe/zowe-cli/issues/new/choose).

 ## Versioning
 Imperative CLI Framework uses Semantic Versioning (SemVer) for versioning.
 For more information, see the [Semantic Versioning](https://semver.org/) website.

 ## Licensing Imperative CLI Framework
-For Imperative CLI Framework licensing rules, requirements, and guidelines, see [LICENSE](LICENSE).
+For Imperative CLI Framework licensing rules, requirements, and guidelines, see [LICENSE](../../LICENSE).